sfxcode/sapphire-javafx/README.md

 If you like to try an easy way to setup a desktop app with scala, give it a try.

+## History

+I started JavaFX GUI develpment with the project sapphire-core, because for every application almost the same pattern were needed.

+As my projects need better datalist support and more stuff, i created another project named sapphire-extension and called it experimental.

+With the time i wanted to have all code, demos and showcase to be at one place.
+This was the start of sapphire-javafx.

+All data-handling was refactored out in another project called sapphire-data, because this date and expression handling is also useful in non JavaFX projects.

+This project replaces [sapphire-core](https://sfxcode.github.io/sapphire-core) and [sapphire-extension](https://sfxcode.github.io/sapphire-extension).

+At this time i decided to add a clear namespace prefix: SFX (for Sapphire JavaFX).

 ## Documentation

 Documentation under [https://sfxcode.github.io/sapphire-javafx](https://sfxcode.github.io/sapphire-javafx)